St. Kenan of Damleag, Bishop

 As a witness to the steadfastness of the Faith of Christ,

-thou didst erect to His glory Ireland's first cathedral of stone, O Hierarch Kenan,
+erect to His glory Ireland's first cathedral of stone, O Hierarch Kenan,

 where thou didst labour for the salvation of men's souls.